subhanbashir/web-scraping-project/README.md

 indeed.py file is my main code where i extract data from 4 different links then I create a graph between different jobs(IT, BI, data science, marketing) and analyze the job market.

-I am using 3 main functions in my code.
+I am using four main functions in my code.

 extract_data : this function access the website and return a scrap data.